enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-i/README.md

-name: Intro to Scripting on Studio i
+name: Intro to Scripting on Studio I

 description: Learn the basics of scripting!